joeodx/Tech258_AWS_cloud/Linux_processes/README.md

 * ```VSZ``` - This is the virtual memory being used by the process
 * ```RSS``` - Physical memory used by the process
 * ```TTY``` - Identifier for the current terminal session

+## Parent and Child processes?

+arent and child processes are fundamental concepts in operating systems, including Linux.
+Here's what they entail:

+Parent Process: A parent process is one that has created one or more child processes.
+Typically, when you start a program from the command line or through another process (like a shell), the process that initiates it becomes its parent.
+The parent process may also be responsible for managing the lifecycle of its child processes.
+Child Process: A child process is a new process created by a parent process.
+The child inherits certain attributes from its parent, such as environment variables, file descriptors, and the working directory.
+Child processes are often created to perform specific tasks or to execute other programs.

+* If you were to kill a child process, the parent process will try to restart the process once the child process has been wiped out
+* It is always last resort to kill processes but if we need to there are the following commands...